cinus-ue/cheatsheets/linux/linux.md

 $ grep pattern file                   ---search for pattern in file
 $ grep -r pattern directory           ---search recursively for pattern in directory
 $ locate name                         ---find files and directories by name
-$ find /home/dir-name -name 'prefix*' ---find files in /home/dir-name that start with "prefix".
+$ find /home/dir-name -name 'prefix*' ---find files in /home/dir-name that start with "prefix"
 $ find /home -size +100M              ---find files larger than 100MB in /home
 ```